Joshua-Clugston/commute_times/README.md

 I first tried Power BI to make a few charts, but I soon determined that I wanted to use maps, which I have more experience with in Tableau, so I switched over to Tableau.
 From there, I started making heatmaps based on different modes of transport and comparing them (along with a year filter).

 However, I did need a few charts, so I started putting together some of charts I made in Python to present.

+It was at this time I did a demo presentation for some feedback.
+After this, I started to overhaul what my presentation would be like (since it was hardly a "presentation" but rather a collection of heatmaps and Python code).

+I made a few new charts in Tableau (which took some time since I wasn't familiar with the idea of Measure Values and filtering those), but I was making progress.
+I just needed to make sure I had some variety and a clear direction for my presentation.